 In order to facilitate program continuity over the year end period, a number of payments are made to overseas partners towards the following financial year's activities.
-These payments are separated in the accounts and included under other financial assets In the current financial year.
+These payments are separated in the accounts and included under other assets in the current financial year.

-In some cases, a partner may have been unable to fully acquit project funds by the end of the financial year.
-These funds are also included under other financial assets and are expected to be fully acquitted In the following financial year.
+Additionally, in some cases, an international partner may have been unable to fully acquit project funds by the end of the financial year.
+For ordinary programming activities that are part of ongoing multiyear projects these funds are also included under other assets and are expected to be fully acquitted in the following financial year.